-- Polo shirts, collared dress shirts, V or crew neck shirts and blouses in solid colors, stripes or patterns are acceptable.
-No words or pictures.
-No cartoon characters or celebrities please (ie: Mickey Mouse, Katy Perry, etc.). - Jeans, pants, or other comfortable pants without holes are recommended. - Shorts and skirts and dresses must be no shorter than fingertips when arms are placed at sides. - Tank top straps should be 2 fingers wide, no halter tops. - Clothing must be fitted appropriately so that the student's mid-section and undergarments are covered at all times - It is recommended that shorts are worn under dresses or skirts for recess and P.E.

-• Hats and sunglasses may be worn outside only (unless specified in a 504 or IEP plan).
-Acceptable shoes
+- Polo shirts, collared dress shirts, V or crew neck shirts and blouses. - Jeans, pants, or other comfortable pants without holes are recommended. - Shorts and skirts and dresses must be no shorter than fingertips when arms are placed at sides. - Tank top straps should be 2 fingers wide, no halter tops. - Clothing must be fitted appropriately so that the student's mid-section and undergarments are covered at all times - It is recommended that shorts are worn under dresses or skirts for recess and P.E. - Hats and sunglasses may be worn outside only (unless specified in a 504 or IEP plan). - No costumes, unless approved by administration for specific occasions.